 Starting Point

-Later, she shifted her career to “Social skills for school drop-outs” and participated in addressing problem-solving, decision-making, critical thinking, empathy, communication, and interpersonal relationships.
+Later, she shifted her career to focus on developing social skills for school dropouts and participated in issues related to problem-solving, decision-making, critical thinking, empathy, communication, and interpersonal relationships.
 She also addressed social issues such as bully-boy tactics, bribery, forced conversion in mixed marriages, hate speech, and religious extremism.

-She has no one to name as her role model; her motto is “no one is perfect."
+In making her contribution, she has no one to name as her role model, as her motto is “no one is perfect".

 Peace Journey

-In 2016, she conducted vocational training in making soap, shoes, “Myanma Thanakhar,” textile bags, clothing, food processing, and farming in Yangon, Mon, and Kayin States and Sittwe and Thandwe in Rakhine State.
-The "Women Centre" set up in Sittwe is still active, especially in producing candles, soap, and scarves, in compliance with the motto "Engagement through Business", involving Buddhists and Muslims.
+In 2016, she conducted vocational training in soap-making, shoe-making, Myanmar’s thanakha, textile bag-making, clothing production, food processing, and farming in Yangon, Mon, and Kayin States, as well as in Sittwe and Thandwe in Rakhine State.
+The Women's Centre in Sittwe remains active, particularly in producing candles, soap, and scarves, in line with its motto "Engagement through Business," which involves both Buddhists and Muslims.

 Success Stories

-In her opinion, a curriculum for peace processes should be simplified in conformity with religious concepts, training of trainers, pilot teaching to be analysed and revised, and disseminating knowledge via networking from the perspective of both the "bird‘s-eye view" and "grass-roots level.”
+In her opinion, a curriculum for peace processes should be simplified in conformity with religious concepts, the training of trainers should be analysed and revised, and knowledge should be disseminated via networking from both the bird‘s-eye view and the grass-roots level.
 The commitments to peace and the actual needs of the country and the people should be considered.

-Regarding the challenges, it was difficult to remain neutral and balanced without losing one's vision and mission in peace issues.
+Regarding the challenges, she argued that it was difficult to remain neutral and balanced without losing sight of one's vision and mission in peace issues.
 She perceived that simultaneously achieving both success and popularity is impossible.
-It is challenging to balance among religious leaders.
+Additionally, it is challenging to balance among religious leaders.